 Fix Microphone Access for Audacity Snap or Flatpak on Ubuntu

-Check Flatpak permissions first so you do not add an override the package already has.
+For the Flatpak build, check permissions first so you do not add an override the package already has.
+If you installed the Snap build, skip to the Snap connection check.

 flatpak info --show-permissions org.audacityteam.Audacity